Elvisdiaz1/Crypto-blog-site/README.md

 ## Installation

 To install this application, you need clone the repository.
 To clone the repository, you go to the green button on the repository that says "< > Code".
 Then you can choose to copy either the https url or the ssh url if you have a ssh key.
 After you copy the link, then you go to your terminal on your computer and in the terminal, you change the current directory to the directory you want to place the cloned repository in and then you type "git clone" and paste the url.
 Finally, you hit enter and the repository will be on your machine.
-This website is also deployed so you can click on this link to view it: INSERT LINK WHEN DEPLOYED
+This website is also deployed so you can click on this link to view it: https://elvisdiaz1.github.io/Crypto-blog-site/

 ## Usage